adoxa/ansicon/readme.txt

     butes, whilst the latter will explicitly reset them.
 The environment var- iable ANSICON_DEF can be used to change the default colors (same value as '-m'; setting the variable does not change the current colors).

+    The first time a program clears the screen ('\e[2J') will actually scroll in a new window (assuming the buffer is bigger than the window, of course).
+    Subsequent clears will then blank the window.
+However, if the window has scrolled, or the cursor is on the last line of the buffer, it will again scroll in a new window.

 Sequences Ignored